Strategies of Successful Students

 When you get to the test

-- Before you even pick up your pen, scan through the entire test.
+- Scan through the entire test.
 Are there essay questions?
 How long will they take you?
 Budget your time.
 How much is each section worth?
 If essay questions are only worth 20%, don’t spend 80% of your time on them.